as

 Content Launcher Integration Guide

 This document explains how to integrate Content Launcher into your app.
-Media applications typically require integration with three key APIs:.
+Media apps typically require integration with three key APIs:

-Content Launcher and Vega Media Controls APIs are implemented in an interactive component, which is the main component handling Vega media queries.
-The Account Login API is implemented as a service component.
+The system implements Content Launcher and Vega Media Controls APIs as in an interactive component, which is the main component handling Vega media queries.
+The Account Login API functions as a service component.

 Step 1: Update your App's manifest file